How to tell the quality of a gloss kitchen

 Painted and lacquered gloss doors do have one disadvantage though and that is durability.
 Unfortunately, there’s a risk that a painted and lacquered gloss door could chip on the edge.
 However, as mentioned previously, a chip on a lacquered door can always be repaired.
 Also, chipping is only really a problem with fully lacquered doors.
 If you buy a lacquered door with a pvc edge, the risk of it chipping is very low.

-Our free service recommends the best value kitchen suppliers in your area.
+Our free service recommends the best value kitchen showrooms in your area.
+Their kitchens start at similar prices to places like Howdens and Wren, but are higher-quality.

 Read what our customers say about our service below: